Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * segmentation of a long move to avoid snapping into different work modes
 * calculating jacobian matrix of the lower orientation rows

+Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
+Firmware code follows the code of https://www.euclideanspace.com/maths/algebra/realNormedAlgebra/quaternions/slerp/index.htm

-# Orientation 5 axis CNC, Open5x:
+# Z axis orientation
+For robots where only Z axis orientation is needed, orientationType is set to zaxis and calculations of Jacobian and generalized inverse are based on positions and orientation of the Z axis only.

-CNC has a spindle with only one orientation in Z direction.
-Two rotational axes are used to describe the orientation.
+CNC 5 axis has a spindle with only one orientation in Z direction.
+Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
+The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
+IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.

 G-Code can be described with AB, BC, AC code.
 The orientation is described by two angles.
-The calculation of the jacobian matrix is with 5 rows, 3 for position and 2 for the angles.
-Segmentation is calculated by interpolation of the angles.
+The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation change.
+Segmentation is calculated by interpolation of the angles, but segmentation is the task of the core RRF and not part of the kinematics code.

 An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

 There is a singularity, e.g. in AC mode for A at 0 degrees.
 This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
-Often, the choosen solution is to A remain in the negative degree range.
+In practice, the choosen solution is to A remain in the bigger degree range without crossing 0, often being negative angles.

-# Orientation 4 axis palletized robot
-Through parallelogram construction of the arms, the endpoint always stays in one horizontal plane, often with a vertically installed tool.
-Orientation is a rotation around the Z axis and one value is sufficient to describe the orientation with a Z direction indicator added.
-Orientation around the Z axis changes with every axis 1 rotation, and additionally by the 4th actuator, if it exists.

-# Orientation for 2 or 3 axis robot:

-Robots no control over the orientation of the endpoint.
-Calculations will ignore orientation.
+# no orientation
+Every object has an orientation, but it is meant here that the orienation is not controlled by firmware, because the robot endpoint has an orientation which cannot be changed.

+An example is a 4 axis palletized robot without 4th actuator.
+The orientation of the endpoint cannot be changed, only the position.
+By mechanical construction, the endpoint remains vertical.
+In reality, the X and Y axis axes change orientation with the result that probes change their offsets in respect to the hotend, so mesh compensation in the traditional manner cannot be made.

 # Degrees of freedom, rank